Sufi metaphysics

 In Islamic philosophy, Sufi metaphysics is centered on the concept of وحدة or توحيد.
 Two main Sufi philosophies prevail on this topic.
 Wahdat al-wujūd literally means "the Unity of Existence" or "the Unity of Being."
 Wujūd, meaning "existence" or "presence", here refers to God.
 On the other hand, waḥdat al-shuhūd, meaning "Apparentism" or "Monotheism of Witness", holds that God and his creation are entirely separate.

 Some scholars have claimed that the difference between the two philosophies differ only in semantics and that the entire debate is merely a collection of "verbal controversies" which have come about because of ambiguous language.
 However, the concept of the relationship between God and the universe is still actively debated both among Sufis and between Sufis and non-Sufi Muslims.

-Some scholars believe that Sufi mystics possess the ability to levitate or spiritually fly.
-They also hold beliefs in phenomena such as teleportation across space and the capacity to transcend the normal flow of time.
-They claim this is shown in the night journey of the holy prophet.
-Sufis claim their rituals like whirling enable them to possess these great abilities.